penk/rasti64/README.md

 ![](images/rasti64-bom.jpg)

-Case can be 3D printed (FDM or SLA), use provided STEP file for CNC machining.
+The case can be 3D printed (FDM or SLA), use provided STEP file for CNC machining.

 ## Firmware